Karynvo/integrativejekyll/_services/orthodontics.md

 ---
 layout: service
-title: Orthodontics In Seattle, WA | Orthodontist & Teeth Straightening Dentist
+title: Orthodontics & Teeth Straightening Dentist In Seattle, WA
 pagetitle: Orthodontics
 order:
 dropdown: true
 description: Improve your personal appearance with Orthodontics.
-We offers orthodontic services for children and adults of the Seattle, WA.
+We offer orthodontic services for children and adults of the Seattle, WA.
 Call @ 206367-6453!
 permalink: /services/orthodontics-seattle/
 ---